The blue badge criteria includes non-visible (Hidden) disabilities which allows for people who:

 If a person is applying online (or a representative is applying on a persons behalf) they must select that they are applying due to a Non-visible (hidden) disability then the appropriate questions will appear.
 All applicants applying under this criteria will need to provide medical professionals evidence which clearly supports the answers to the questions.
 Without this, the application will not be approved.

-Evidence includes medical professionals letters, letters from consultants or specialist, occupational therapists, physiotherapist, psychotherapists or other professionals who can confirm the diagnosis or clarify the issues facing a person when taking a journey and the elements of the psychological distress the applicant experiences.
+Evidence includes medical professionals letters, letters from consultants or specialist, occupational therapists, physiotherapist, psychotherapists or other professionals who can confirm the diagnosis and clarify the issues facing a person when taking a journey and the elements of the psychological distress the applicant experiences.
 If you are applying on behalf of a child and they have a SEND report this may also be helpful evidence.

 As an example: The type of circumstances where a person may qualify for a blue badge is if a person has dementia, Alzheimer's or is on the autistic spectrum to such a level that they: are unable to walk or refuse to walk altogether, they drop to the floor or becoming a dead-weight.
 They ignore, do not understand or disobey clear instructions.
 They experience very severe or overwhelming anxiety (e.g. through hypervigilance).
 They experience an overwhelming sense of fear of public/open/busy spaces or they experience serious harm or cause harm to others.